Nikdro/docker-elasticsearch-neos/README.md

 ## Questions?
 Need Help?
-There is a channel for questions Slack for questions about (Elastic)Search at Neos'  Slack: http://slack.neos.io/
+There is a Slack-channel for questions about (Elastic)Search at Neos'  Slack: http://slack.neos.io/ #guild-search

 ### Maintainer
 [Niklas Droste (nikdro)](mailto:nd@kaufmann.digital)